thomasabishop/eolas/Logic/Propositional_logic/Truth-functional_connectives.md

 P & Q & R
 ```

-This would not be a well-formed sentence because at most truth functional connectives can only connect two simple sentences.
-It would not be possible to generate truth conditions for this sentence in its current form.
-Instead we introduce brackets to enforce a binary grouping of simple sentences.
+This would not be a well-formed proposition because at most truth functional connectives can only connect two simple propositions.
+It would not be possible to generate truth conditions for this proposition in its current form.
+Instead we introduce brackets to enforce a binary grouping of simple propositions.
 In this instance, the placement of the brackets does not affect the accurate interpretation of the truth conditions of the compound, so the following two formalisations are equivalent:

 ```
 (P & Q) & R